 Researchers wanted to learn about the surrounding environment, so they began by extracting the DNA of insects that were found in the bat guano samples.
 Then they identified the little areas where the insect DNA was extracted, and paired that data to the databases of known insect DNA.
 This gave them the specific species of insect that bats were eating and here is what they found!

 Their studies implied that bats prefer to consume insects which live close to bodies of water, such as rivers, creeks, streams, and ponds.
 In the study, they also concluded that little brown bats are “locavores”, meaning they travel just a few hundred meters from home each night to hunt for food.
 Additionally, their diet changes with the seasons, and also the type of prey available to them.

 Bats, though intriguing to learn about, may also be a pest to many property owners.
 They could enter buildings and homes, build nests, create enormous unsanitary messes, and trigger expensive damages.
-If you’re experiencing bat problems, or suspect you have a bat in the attic or other area of your home, speak to a trusted wildlife or Bird Control firm right away for non-lethal bat removal solutions.
+If you’re experiencing bat problems, or suspect you have a bat in the attic or other area of your home, speak to a trusted wildlife or Wildlife Removal Melbourne FL firm right away for non-lethal bat removal solutions.